Schaghticoke people

 The Schaghticoke filed a land claims action, seeking restoration of a total of 2100 acre.
 Most of the land in question is undeveloped.
 It is owned by the Kent School, Connecticut Light & Power, a few private landowners, and the federal government.
 Following the Bureau of Indian Affairs' re-determined negative decision and resultant reversal of the STN's federal acknowledgment, the U.S. District Court dismissed the land claim case in 2010.
-"In ruling on the cross-motions for summary judgment, the court concluded that the BIA's final determination was 'reasonable based on the evidence before it,' and that the STN failed to satisfy the criteria of 'community' and 'political influence or authority' due to the fact that a substantial portion of the Schaghticoke refused to be enrolled as members of the STN."
+"In ruling on the cross-motions for summary judgment, the court concluded that the BIA's final determination was 'reasonable based on the evidence before it,' and that the STN failed to satisfy the criteria of 'community' and 'political influence or authority' because a substantial portion of the Schaghticoke refused to be enrolled as members of the STN."
 The tribe appealed the court's decision to the 2nd Circuit Court of Appeals in late February 2010, where the lower court's decision was affirmed.
 STN took its case to the Supreme Court of the United States, which in October 2010 denied to review the appellate decision.